 Your SaaS will continue to need ongoing support after release.
 This means that you’ll need a budget for your SaaS hosting costs, supplementary software costs, bug fixes, and more.

-Here are some of the ongoing costs your SaaS is likely to incur.
+Here are some of the ongoing costs to build and maintain a SaaS that you’re likely to incur.

 - A Phone Line – For a small team maybe you can get away with just one, but most likely you’ll end up needing a couple of networks – one for the office, and another for support.
 Your employees need to be able to communicate, and your company needs to be capable of fielding customer queries.